oliverschwendener/ueli/README.md

         * `name` String - Represents the name of the web search engine.
         * `prefix` String - Represents the prefix for your web search engine.
 For example if the prefix is `g` you can type in `g?{your search term}` to search.
         * `url` String - Represents the url for the search engine to which the search term is appended to.
 For example `https://google.com/search?q=`.
+* `windowMaxHeight` Number - Represents the maximum window height.
+Only used for command line output and settings view.
 * `windowWidth`: Number - Represents the width of the main window in pixels.

 ### Color themes